 - Roll down your window slowly

-- Do not do anything that the officer might see as a threat.
-(This includes exiting your vehicle or reaching for something while the officer is next to your vehicle without getting their go-ahead.)
+- Avoid any actions that the officer might perceive as threatening, such as exiting your vehicle or reaching for items while the officer is beside your vehicle without their permission.

-The best practice is to remain in your vehicle with your seatbelt on and with your hands in view of the officer.
-It is also a good idea to shut off your car and put the keys on your dashboard or another place an officer can see them.
+The best practice is to remain in your vehicle with your seatbelt fastened and your hands visible to the officer.
+Additionally, consider turning off your car and placing the keys on the dashboard or in another visible location for the officer.

 Talking to the Police

-When being pulled over, you will have to be prepared for the police officer’s questions.
-During a traffic stop in the state of Louisiana, law enforcement have the right to:
+When being pulled over, you must be prepared to respond to the police officer’s question.
+During a traffic stop in the state of Louisiana, law enforcement officers have the right to:

-- Ask for your legal documentation (driver’s license, proof of insurance, vehicle registration)
+- Ask for your legal documentation such as driver’s license, proof of insurance, vehicle registration

 - Search your car if the officer has probable cause (i.e., believes you could be hiding a weapon, drugs, or drug paraphernalia), has a valid search warrant, or if you have given consent